Skip to main content

 (1) Attendance.
 Attend all class sessions.
 Please bring to each class the course reading material and a notebook or laptop containing this syllabus, your class notes from the entire semester, and your reading notes (described in the next section) — you will need to refer to these during class.
 For each unapproved absence, you will lose 1 point from a total of 20 points for the semester.
 If you are unable to attend because of illness, an emergency, or a University Approved Absence, please inform the professor by e-mail prior to the class, or as soon as possible, and attendance credit will be arranged on a case-by-case basis.
 Students are responsible for class material that they miss.

-(2) Honor.
-All students are expected to follow the guidelines of the UNC Honor Code.
+(2) Honor, Integrity, and Ethical Decision-Making.
+All students are expected to follow the guidelines of the UNC’s Code of Student Conduct.
 In particular, students are expected to refrain from “lying, cheating, or stealing” in the academic context.
-If you are unsure about which actions violate the Honor Code, please see the instructors or consult studentconduct.unc.edu.
+If you are unsure about which actions violate the Code of Student Conduct, please see the instructors or consult studentconduct.unc.edu.

 (3) Reading, Reflection, and Reading Notes.
 Read and think about all assigned material in advance of class.
-All readings are available in Canvas (you will need a password to access this file), along with a recorded introductory lecture and reading questions and key concepts that will orient you to the main points we will be drawing out of each text.
+All readings are available on the course’s Canvas page, along with a recorded introductory lecture and reading questions and key concepts that will orient you to the main points we will be drawing out of each text.
 For each reading assignment, please take notes in a word processing program, following the format listed in the Assignment Guidelines document on Canvas.
 These reading notes will encourage you to read actively, rather than passively, and will serve you well as an index to the reading when you wish to review the course material (for example, it may be useful to keep in mind the Theorist Grid, which is also available in the Assignment Guidelines document).
-Reading notes should be submitted via Canvas prior to the beginning of class on the assigned date, and will receive one point for each class’s readings, for a maximum total of 20 points during the semester.
+Reading notes should be submitted via Canvas prior to the beginning of class on the assigned date, and will receive one point for each assigned reading, for a maximum total of 20 points during the semester.
 Partial notes and late notes will receive partial credit, and you will be notified by e-mail prior to the following class session if you have not received full credit.
 Reading notes that receive full credit will not be notified by e-mail, but the credit will be posted on the Canvas grade sheet prior to the following class session.

 (4) Class Participation.
 Participate actively in class, in particular through attentive listening, accurate note-taking (using the class PowerPoint presentations, if you wish — these will be posted on the course Canvas page prior to each class), appropriate questions and comments, and helpful collaboration in small-group discussions.
 Take care to act respectfully, including toward people and comments you disagree with.
 This will not be graded.